 Status on GVAP Targets

-GVAP set six targets for 2015, but only one of these was on track as of the end of 2014 – the introduction of new and under-utilized vaccines.
-Several new vaccines, including pneumococcal, rotavirus and human papillomavirus, have been introduced in recent years and their coverage have risen rapidly, keeping pace with the target of at least 90 low- or middle-income countries having introduced one or more new or under-utilized vaccine by 2015.
+GVAP set six targets for 2016, but only one of these was on track as of the 2017 assessment report – the introduction of new and under-utilized vaccines.
+One hundred eight countries have introduced new vaccines such as pneumococcal, rotavirus and human papillomavirus since 2010, exceeding the target of at least 90 low- or middle-income countries.

-Unless countries improve and expand their vaccination systems, we will fail to ensure that children around the world receive the basic, inexpensive, life-saving vaccines that parents in other parts of the world take for granted.
+Unless countries substantially improve and expand immunization in the final three years of this Decade of Vaccines, the goals of the GVAP will not be met and children around the world will continue to suffer for lack of inexpensive, life-saving vaccines that parents in other parts of the world take for granted.

 How Sabin Supports GVAP

-The Sabin Vaccine Institute’s Vaccine Advocacy and Education programs support GVAP at the country level through several pathways:
+The Sabin Vaccine Institute’s Access and Uptake programs support GVAP at the country level through several pathways:

-Sabin’s Sustainable Immunization Financing (SIF) program works with lower- and lower-middle income countries to establish sustainable, predictable financing of their immunization programs — a goal which corresponds to country ownership.
+Sabin’s Sustainable Immunization Financing program works with lower- and lower-middle income countries to establish sustainable, predictable financing of their immunization programs — a goal which corresponds to country ownership.
 Countries achieve sustainable immunization financing by developing new domestic funding sources, implementing budget line items for immunization, improving immunization budget management and enacting new laws assuring public funding for immunization programs.
-SIF documents and disseminates data on countries’ progress in prioritizing immunization and establishing predictable funding for their programs.
-SIF also organizes high-level GVAP briefings in SIF countries and encourages immunization managers to integrate the GVAP objectives into annual program work plans.
+Sabin documents and disseminates data on countries’ progress in prioritizing immunization and establishing predictable funding for their programs.
+Sabin also organizes high-level GVAP briefings in partner countries and encourages immunization managers to integrate GVAP objectives into annual program work plans.

-The International Association of Immunization Managers (IAIM), founded in 2013, provides a forum for immunization managers to share best practices, participate in peer-to-peer learning and develop their managerial and leadership capacity in order to improve the performance of immunization programs.
+The International Association of Immunization Managers (IAIM) Network, founded in 2013, provides a forum for immunization managers to connect, share knowledge and strengthen skills required to effectively implement immunization programs.